Deaths, destruction as tornado hits South African province | Africanews

 South Africa

-A tornado has hit South Africa’s coastal province of KwaZulu Natal leaving in its wake death and destruction of homes in the area.
-The specific area is eMpolweni in New Hanover.
+A tornado has hit South Africa’s coastal province of KwaZulu Natal leaving in its wake two deaths and the destruction of homes in the eMpolweni area of New Hanover.

 Reports suggest that the tornado hit the area on Tuesday and by Wednesday morning had reduced some homes to rubble, thrown off roofs of many others and left hundreds homeless.